JakobRangel/LockBox/README.md

 # 🙌 Acknowledgements

-Spring Boot
+- Spring Boot
-PostgreSQL
+- PostgreSQL
-OAuth 2.0
+- JWT
-Spring Security
+- Spring Security

+Note: This script is intended for personal and educational use only.
+Use it responsibly and ensure compliance with Kick's terms of service.
+We are not responsible for any misuse of this script.